wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/rsync - Transferring data from slot to slot/readme.md

 rsync -avhPS usename@server.feralhosting.com:'"~/location/of/files"' "~/destination/of/files/"
 ~~~

-For example, using the directories we created in **Step 1** we can do this
+For example, using the directories we created in **Step 1** we can do this:

 ~~~
 rsync -avhPS usename@server.feralhosting.com:'"~/private/rtorrent/data"' "~/rsync/"